minio/docs/source/administration/object-management/transition-objects-to-minio.rst

 Modify the ``Resource`` for the bucket into which MinIO tiers objects.

-Refer to the :aws-docs:`Amazon S3 Permissions
-<service-authorization/latest/reference/list_amazons3.html#amazons3-actions-as-permissions>`
-documentation for more complete guidance on configuring the required permissions.
+Refer to the :ref:`minio-policy` documentation for more complete guidance on configuring the required permissions.

 Remote Bucket Must Exist
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Create the remote S3 bucket *prior* to configuring lifecycle management tiers or rules using that bucket as the target.
+Create the remote bucket *prior* to configuring lifecycle management tiers or rules using that bucket as the target.

+If the remote bucket contains existing data, use the :mc-cmd:`prefix <mc ilm tier add --prefix>` feature to isolate transitioned objects from any other objects on that bucket.

 Considerations
 --------------